ps2builder/LoopWorkspace/fastlane/testflight.md

 1. Select "Create Certificates"
 1. Click "Run Workflow", and tap the green button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.

-## Create App Group

-1. Go to [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the apple developer site.
-1. For Description, use "Loop App Group"
-1. For Identifier, enter "group.com.TEAMID.loopkit.LoopGroup", subsituting your team id for `TEAMID`
-1. Click "Continue" and then "Register"

 ## Build Loop!